Merchant, Jamshed

 Bill Graham Centre for Contemporary International History, Trinity College, University of Toronto

-Eugene Lang is an Adjunct Professor in the School of Policy Studies, where he teaches the core courses MPA 802 (Applied Policy Analysis) and MPA 810 (Introduction to Public Administration), as well as the elective course MPA 876 (Instruments and Institutions of Public Finance).
+Eugene Lang is an Assistant Professor in the School of Policy Studies, where he teaches the core courses MPA 802 (Applied Policy Analysis) and MPA 810 (Introduction to Public Administration), as well as the elective course MPA 876 (Instruments and Institutions of Public Finance).

 For several years Eugene coached the School of Policy Studies team to the National Public Administration Case Competition, including to a gold medal in 2024.
 In 2025 he was appointed National Co-Chair of the Case Competition.